H. Inman Allen

-Trey Childress, a founding partner in Perdue Partners, LLC, served as the Chief Operating Officer (COO) for the State of Georgia for two Governors where he was responsible for leadership and supervision of Georgia’s 50 state departments, agencies and their boards and commissions.
+Trey Childress was appointed Deputy Governor of Illinois in January 2015.
+A founding partner in Perdue Partners, LLC, he served as the Chief Operating Officer (COO) for the State of Georgia for two Governors where he was responsible for leadership and supervision of Georgia’s 50 state departments, agencies and their boards and commissions.
 Prior to being named as COO, Mr. Childress served as the Director of the Governor’s Office of Planning & Budget, responsible for the State’s $35 billion budget, annual capital outlay portfolio of $1 billion and strategic planning.
 Mr. Childress earned a Master’s of Science in Public Policy, a Bachelors of Science in Industrial & Systems Engineering and a Bachelors of Science in International Affairs from the Georgia Institute of Technology.

 Col. Stephen C. Hall

 Col. Stephen C. Hall was senior fellow of Depot Operations for L-3 Communication Systems-West, a leading supplier of products and services used in aerospace and defense platforms.
 He served in the Air Force for over two decades.
 Hall and his wife Pamela M. Hall have contributed to many endeavors at Georgia Tech, including the establishment of the Stephen C. Hall Endowed Scholarship and endowments of the Bynum Suite in the Skiles Building and the Stephen C. Hall Building.
 Col. Hall is a frequent lecturer on campus.
 He holds a Bachelor’s degree in Management from Georgia Tech.

 Douglas R. Hooker, PE